The Beverly Hillbillies: Jed Clampett

-Good-natured patriarch Jed Clampett (portrayed by Buddy Ebsen) has little formal education and is naive about the world outside the rural area where he lived but has a great deal of wisdom and common sense.
-His forebears are revealed in series 1, episode 25, to have come to America before the Mayflower arrived.
-However, he later denies this to avoid offending Mrs. Drysdale.
+Good-natured patriarch Jed Clampett (portrayed by Buddy Ebsen) has little formal education and is naive about the world outside the rural area where he lived, but he has a great deal of wisdom and common sense.
+His forebears are revealed in Season 1, Episode 25 to have come to the United States before the Mayflower arrived.
+However, he later hides the fact in order to avoid publicity and possible obligations.

-He is the widower of Granny's daughter, Rose Ellen (Buddy Ebsen was only 5 years younger than Irene Ryan).
-He is the son of Luke Clampett and his wife and has a sister called Myrtle.
-In episode 13, it is revealed that Jed's grandfather was 98 when he married Jed's grandmother, who was 18.
+Jed is the widower of Granny's daughter Rose Ellen (Ebsen was only five years younger than Irene Ryan).
+He is the son of Luke Clampett and his wife and has a sister named Myrtle.
+In Episode 13, it is revealed that Jed's grandfather was 98 when he married Jed's grandmother, who was 18.
 He is usually the straight man to Granny's and Jethro's antics.
-His catchphrase is, "Welllllll, doggies!"

 Granny (Daisy Moses)

-Daisy May Moses (portrayed by Irene Ryan in all 274 episodes), called "Granny" by all, is Jed's mother-in-law, so is often called "Granny Clampett" in spite of her last name and despite the fact that in the pilot episode Milburn Drysdale refers to her as Jed's mother.
-She is a descendant of the Moses clan, who feuded with another family, the Bodkins, and drove them out of Napoleon, Tennessee.
-In Season 9, Episode 23, Granny states that she is "from Limestone, Tennessee".
+Daisy May Moses (portrayed by Irene Ryan in all 274 episodes), called Granny by all, is Jed's mother-in-law, although in the pilot episode, Drysdale names her as Jed's mother.
+She is a descendant of the Moses clan, who feuded with another family, the Bodkins, and drove them from Napoleon, Tennessee.
+In Season 9, Episode 23, Granny states that she is from Limestone, Tennessee.

 Granny has an abrasive personality and is quick to anger but is often overruled by Jed.
 She is a devout Confederate and fancies herself a Baptist Christian ("dunked, not sprinkled").
-A self-styled "M.D." ("mountain doctor"), Granny uses her "white lightning" brew as a form of anesthesia when performing painful treatments such as leeching or tooth pulling.
-She often refers to the concoction as "rheumatize medicine".
-Like the other Clampetts, she is known to take things literally, having thought Mrs. Drysdale had turned herself into a bird using black magic (astrology) and mistook an escaped kangaroo for a giant jackrabbit (but failed to convince anyone of its existence).
+A self-styled "M.D." ("mountain doctor"), Granny uses her "white lightning" brew as a form of anesthesia when performing painful treatments such as leeching or tooth-pulling.
+She often refers to the concoction as "rheumatis medicine".
+Like the other Clampetts, she is known to take things literally, having thought Mrs. Drysdale had turned herself into a bird using black magic and mistook an escaped kangaroo for a giant jackrabbit.

-Paul Henning discarded the idea of making Granny Jed's mother, which would have changed the show's dynamics, making Granny the matriarch and Jed her subordinate.
+Paul Henning discarded the idea of making Granny Jed's mother, which would have changed the show's dynamics.